 Salary Caps exist in many commercially successful sports around the world.
 The most obvious examples are the NFL and NHL in the USA, and the NRL and AFL in Australia.
 The introduction in football of UEFA’s Financial Fair Play and the Premier League clubs’ new financial regulations, together with Salary Caps in Rugby League, County Cricket, French Rugby Union’s Top 14, and the Welsh Regions in rugby union, all demonstrate how European sport has recently grasped the importance of controlling costs and long-term financial sustainability.

 As a collective, Premiership Rugby and its clubs led the way in England when they introduced their Salary Cap in 1999 in order to ensure the financial viability of all clubs and the Aviva Premiership Rugby competition, to control inflationary pressures on clubs’ costs, and to provide a level playing field for clubs to ensure a competitive Aviva Premiership Rugby competition.

-These objectives are borne out in the financial success the league is now seeing with more clubs breaking even and a healthy turnover of teams at the top of the league with four different Aviva Premiership Rugby Champions in five years.
+These objectives are borne out in the financial success the league and a healthy turnover of teams at the top of the league with five different Aviva Premiership Rugby Champions in the last six years.

 The level of the Salary Cap and the operation and management of it is reviewed regularly to ensure it is fit for purpose.
 The Premiership Rugby Board, made up of the 12 Clubs, determines the Regulations and has a Salary Cap Manager, whose role is to monitor and investigate player recruitment and remuneration across the Clubs, to ensure the system is managed in a fair and reasonable manner.